TEETH @ Tiong Bahru now has a new mobile and WhatsApp Number +65 9764 9060.

 Gum disease is a serious problem that, if left untreated, can lead to tooth loss and other health problems.
 However, it’s important to note that gum disease is still reversible in its early stages.

-If you have any symptoms of gum disease, such as gums that are red, swollen, and bleed easily, please contact TEETH @ Tiong Bahru today for a consultation in Singapore for gingivitis treatment.
-We can help you get your oral health back on track and with gum disease treatment to prevent the progression.
-Contact us if you think you might be suffering from this condition.
+If you are experiencing symptoms of gum disease, such as red, swollen and bleeding gums, please get in touch with TEETH @ Tiong Bahru today for a consultation in Singapore for gingivitis treatment.
+We can help you get your oral health back on track and, with gum disease treatment, prevent its progression.

 Articles You May Like ...